Maximal Tori in Contactomorphism Groups: The Group of Contactomorphisms

 \begin{lemma} If $T\subset \gC\go\gn(M,\cald)$ is a torus of Reeb type, then $T\subset \gC\go\gn(M,\eta)$ where $\eta$ is a contact form of $\cald$ whose Reeb vector field lies in the Lie algebra $\gt$ of $T$. \end{lemma}

 As we shall see below there can be many such $\eta.$ Moreover, they will all give K-contact structures, that is:

-\begin{proposition} A compact contact manifold $(M,\cald)$ has a torus of Reeb type in its contactmorphism group $\gC\go\gn(M,\cald)$ if and only if $(M,\cald)$ is of K-contact type. \end{proposition}
+\begin{proposition} A compact contact manifold $(M,\cald)$ has a torus of Reeb type in its contactmorphism group $\gC\go\gn(M,\cald)$ if and only if it has a compatible K-contact metric structure.
+Hence, $\cald$ is of K-contact type. \end{proposition}

 \begin{proof} Suppose $(M,\cald)$ is of K-contact type, then the closure of the any Reeb orbit is a torus, which by definition is of Reeb type.
-Conversely, if $\gC\go\gn(M,\cald)$ has a torus of Reeb type, Lemma \ref{lerlem2} implies that $T\subset \gC\go\gn(M,\eta)$ for some contact 1-form $\eta.$ Let $g$ be a Riemannian metric compatible with $\eta.$ We can integrate over $T$ to obtain a $T$-invariant metric which we also denote by $g$.
-But then since the Reeb vector field $\xi$ lies in the Lie algebra $\gt$ a contact metric structure $\cals=(\xi,\eta,\Phi,g)$ will be K-contact, since $\xi$ will also leave $\Phi$ invariant. \end{proof}
+Conversely, if $\gC\go\gn(M,\cald)$ has a torus of Reeb type, Lemma \ref{lerlem2} implies that $T\subset \gC\go\gn(M,\eta)$ for some contact 1-form $\eta.$ Let $g$ be a Riemannian metric compatible with $\eta.$ We can integrate over $T$ to obtain a $T$-invariant metric which we also denote by $g$, but generally we lose compatibility.
+However, since $T$ contains the flow of the Reeb vector field $\xi$, the characteristic foliation $\calf_\xi$ is Riemannian, and as in Theorem 1 of \cite{Ruk95a} we obtain a $\xi$-invariant compatible metric $g$.
+But since $d\eta,\xi$ and $g$ determine $\Phi$ and all are invariant under $\xi$, the newly constructed contact metric structure $\cals=(\xi,\eta,\Phi,g)$ will be K-contact. \end{proof}

 Let $T\subset \gC\go\gn(M,\cald)$ be a torus of Reeb type and consider the moment map (\ref{momentmap}) restricted to $T$, that is, $\mu_\eta:M\ra{1.5} \gt^*$ given by

 where $\eta$ is any 1-form in $\gC(\cald)$ whose Reeb vector field belongs to the Lie algebra $\gt$ of $T,$ and $\gt^*$ is the dual co-algebra.
 We have